MCDReforged/MCDReforged/doc/rtext.md

 ---

-The following classes need to be used in `RText` as parameters
+The following 3 classes' property could to be used in `RText` as parameters

 ## Rcolor

-`Rcolor` class contains all Minecraft color code in it.
+`Rcolor` class contains all Minecraft color code in it

 | Code | Official Name | Rcolor Code |
 | - | - | - |